helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 Note names depend on the root key of a key signature found at the start of the viewport or selection (see the comment for the [temperament model](configs.md#temperaments)).

+Depending on your settings, note names can be displayed in either German or Fixed Do notation (C-D-E or Do-Re-Mi, where Do is always C, Re is always D, and so on).

 #### Scales highlighting

 Another flag highlights the in-scale keys of the key signatures that have been added to the timeline.
 If you prefer C Major coloring in the piano roll, turn it off: